Examples Tour

 ClientLogic also overrides Module::bootstrap so the engine

-records a sibling ClientLogic__bootstrap function: two Constant ops
+records a sibling ClientLogic__bootstrap function.
+The recording

-address book, and a GlobalRegistryClient::Announce opens the
+local address book, and announce(g, server_peer) opens the

-NOT auto-fire it: the host calls
+the bootstrap function but does NOT auto-fire it: the host calls

-drain completes.
+BootstrapState::pending until the drain completes.

 The compile chain binds the framework-shipped protocol and the user’s concrete Model + DataSource impls.